- Home

 Surrogacy may be an option if you are unable or do not wish to carry a pregnancy.
 For example, you may choose a surrogate to carry your embryo if you do not have a uterus or you have been advised that it is medically too risky to carry a pregnancy.

 In Australia, a surrogate is a healthy female who carries a donated embryo to term.
 The surrogate cannot use her own eggs.
-The embryo can be created from the egg and sperm from the intended parents or a donor.
-The embryos are implanted into the surrogate’s uterus through IVF.
+The intended parents or a donor provide the egg and sperm to create an embryo.
+This embryo is implanted into the uterus of the surrogate through IVF.

-In Australia, it is illegal to advertise for someone to act as a surrogate or to pay a surrogate for her services.
+Advertising for someone to be a surrogate or to pay a surrogate for their services is illegal in Australia.
 Non-commercial or altruistic surrogacy is legal.
 It’s common for people to ask someone they know to be the surrogate.
-If surrogacy is an option, you may need to cover the surrogate’s medical costs and other reasonable expenses.
+You can cover the surrogate’s medical costs and other reasonable expenses.

-Surrogacy is a complex process for everyone involved.
+Surrogacy is a complex process.
 The fertility clinic organising it ensures that both the donor and surrogate go through counselling and psychiatric testing before the process begins.
 An ethics committee may also have to approve your case.
-This ensures that all parties make a well-informed decision.
-The Victorian Assisted Reproductive Treatment Authority provides a lot of useful information about surrogacy, including a helpful domestic surrogacy arrangement legal checklist.
+This ensures that everyone involved makes a well-informed decision.
+For detailed information about surrogacy, including a helpful domestic surrogacy arrangement legal checklist, visit the Victorian Assisted Reproductive Treatment Authority.

 This is general information about surrogacy.
-Laws vary across Australia and may change.
-Check with your local fertility clinic for the current legislation in your state or territory.
-It’s best to consult a lawyer before entering into a surrogacy agreement.
+Laws regulating surrogacy vary across Australia and may change.
+Check with your local fertility clinic or legal adviser for the current legislation in your state or territory.
+It’s best to consult a lawyer before making a surrogacy arrangement.

 Adoption and fostering